php-fig/fig-standards/proposed/clock-meta.md

 ## 1. Summary

-The purpose of using the ClockInterface would allow mocking time in many situations where you cant easily install PHP extenions or use hacks like re-declaring the time() funciton in other namespaces.
+The purpose of using the ClockInterface would allow mocking time in many situations where you can't easily install PHP extensions or use hacks like re-declaring the time() function in other namespaces.

 ## 2. Why Bother?